 Ultrasonic cleaning tanks generate high frequency sound waves through the use of transducers and electronic ultrasonic wave generators.
 Typical transducers are made from piezoelectric crystals which convert electrical energy into mechanical / sound wave energy because piezoelectric crystals change geometric size when electrical voltage is applied.

+How does ultrasonic cleaning work?
 The high frequency sound waves generated by the electrical wave generators and transducers are transmitted in a liquid solution of water or solvent base and cause the cavitation of the solution molecules.
 Cavitation is simply the implosion of the solution molecule resulting from the high frequency sound (pressure) waves transmission through solution.
 This extremely high pressure variation over a very small area causes a great amount of surface agitation on the surface of parts.
 The part surface agitation or “micro-scrubing” is very uniform throughout blind holes, part internals, etc since the agitation is formed in the volume of solution which the part is placed in.

 How do high quality ultrasonics differ than low quality “off the shelf” ultrasonics?